 Stay on the top of your communication game:

 Communication is the key.
 Next comes a proper channel for information dissemination.
-Ensure that your students know about the deadlines, required documents, eligibility criteria, your institution specific requirements.
+Ensure that your students know about the deadlines, required documents, eligibility criteria, your institution-specific requirements.
 Publish everything with clear instructions on the financial aid section of your institution’s website.
-Additionally, you can encourage your students to attend Federal Student Aid office’s #AskFAFSA Twitter session which is held on the last Wednesday of each month from 5 to 6 p.m.
+Additionally, you can encourage your students to attend the Federal Student Aid office’s #AskFAFSA Twitter session which is held on the last Wednesday of each month from 5 to 6 p.m.
 ET.

 Brush up your advising skills for upcoming FAFSA season: